The Medical Model in Mental Health: An Explanation and Evaluation has recently been published by Oxford University Press.

 The author has described himself as an “uppity nobody”.
 His twitter followers have described him as “the leading social media psychiatrist”.
 The author has concluded that his book makes a “strong argument” and will be signing his book at the Royal College of Psychiatrists forthcoming International Congress in London.

-It is my understanding that the author has been subject to a number of complaints about statements that he has made on social media.
-However the author has had the full support of the Royal College of Psychiatrists, his employers and all regulators.
+Dr Samei Huda has been subject to a number of complaints in relation to his behaviour on social media.
+The Core Values of the Royal College of Psychiatrists can be read here.
 In March of this year the author stated “anyone who follows my twitter account will know that I have many ways to alienate people”.
+Dr Huda has had the full support of the Royal College of Psychiatrists, his employers and all regulators.

 Wikipedia: "Alienist is an archaic term for a psychiatrist or psychologist"

-- I worry about language that may come across as battling or belittling.
+- I worry about language that comes across as battling or belittling.

 - I worry about language used over-certainly or sweepingly.

-- I worry about language that may reduce something that is complex to a single word or just a few words.
+- I worry about language that may reduce something that is complex to just a few words.

-- I worry about language that may [perhaps unwittingly] encourage otherness
+- I worry about language that encourages otherness